CS2340-Team2/CS2340R_Team2_S0.5/README.md

-# AndroidProjectDraft
+# Android Assignment

-In this mini-project you will be completing the implmentation of a basic fitness tracker app.
+In this assignment will be completing the implmentation of a basic fitness tracker app by filling in 8 different TODOs represting missing parts of a fully functionaly app.

 The app will have two Activities, `WellnessActivity` and a  `FitnessActivity`, that will correspond to a configuration tool for desired wellness metrics and a stopwatch tool, respectivley.